 For example, AR technology allows users to try on products virtually without touching them.
 Through AR, a shopper can try lipsticks virtually without the need to physically apply the product.
 This allows customers to learn more about the product before purchasing, leading to informed decisions and increased customer satisfaction.

-Retailers like Adidas, Nordstrom, Macy’s, and Ralph Lauren have already added virtual fitting rooms to their stores, giving consumers new shopping options while increasing sales and reducing returns.
+Retailers like Adidas, Nordstrom, Macy’s, and Ralph Lauren have already added virtual fitting rooms and AR experiences to their stores, giving consumers new shopping options while increasing sales and reducing returns.

 1. Enhanced Shopping Experience